SanjuPeter/project.com/README.md

-# Clone of Urban Company Clone
+# Agency workers

-Cloning of Urban Company website.
 We are a team of 3.
 We have tried to create a clone of a well known on demand service provider call Urban Company.
 For more details <a href="https://urban-company-clone.netlify.app/">Click here</a>

 # Home Page